In December 2020, Victoria’s rate of community-based sentences stood at 162.5 people per 100,000 adults. This is the lowest rate in Australia.

-Community-based sentences include non-custodial orders administered by adult corrective services within each state and territory.
-Examples of community-based sentences include restricted movement orders, reparations (fine options and community service), supervision in the community, parole, bail, sentenced probation orders and post-sentence supervision orders.
-Community-based sentences also include breached and suspended orders imposed in jurisdictions except Victoria and Tasmania.
+The count of community-based sentences includes people on restricted movement orders, reparations (fine options and community service), supervision in the community, parole, bail, sentenced probation orders and post-sentence supervision orders.
+It also includes people with breached orders or suspended orders in jurisdictions except Victoria and Tasmania.

 The count of people serving community-based sentences is taken from the number recorded on the first day of the month.

 Rate of people serving community-based sentences in each Australian state and territory, December 2020

 Hover over a bar in the graph to display the rate and number of people serving community-based sentences for each state and territory.
 The vertical line shows the national rate.